patmach/WebAppForMORecSys/Documentation/Documentation.md

 ##### Views

 Views and partial views (pages and their parts) that are displayed to the user.
-Shared - can be used for any domain, Movies - specific for used movie domain
+Shared - can be used for any domain, Movies - specific for usage in movie domain

 ##### Controllers

-Controll logic of the application that handles user requests to the app change model and return Views.
+Control logic of the application that handles user requests to the app, changes model and return Views.
 Divided by Model entity that they work with.
 HomeController handles request for main pages.
 MoviesController handles requests specific for movie domain.